Coming from the main article: inculcation, you have seen how deep things are. So now we go back and focus on the details.

 • build the grounds

-• logic: propositional
+• construct propositional logic

-• logic: first order
+• construct first order based on propositional logic

 • build structures on sets (or beyond) and work inside